 OTS 313 Occupation in Context.
-(3) A. The student will gain an understanding of occupation in the contexts of space, time and culture.
-Lecture, observation and interview techniques will be used to recognize occupational constructs.
+(3) A. The student will gain an understanding of occupation as influenced by interrelated multiple contexts.
+Through active learning experiences the student will be able to recognize and apply the constructs of context.

-OTS 335 OTS Group Theory and Dynamics.
-(2-3) A. Analysis and application of communication skills necessary for becoming an effective health and human service provider.
-Strategies for tostering communication with diverse clients, professionals, organizations and agencies in relation to occupational behavior.
+OTS 335 Professional Dynamics.
+(3) A. Analysis and application of communication skills necessary for becoming an effective health and human service provider.
+Strategies for fostering communication with diverse clients, professionals, organizations and agencies in relation to occupational behavior.

-OTS 362 Human Motion for Activity, (3) I, H. Kinetics of the musculoskeletal system in relation to occupational performance skills, Included are evaluation procedures for muscle strength, range of motion, biomechanical analysis, and hand function 2 Leg/2 Ltab.
+OTS 362 Human Motion for Activity.
+(3) A. Prerequisite: BIO 271.
+Kinetics of the musculoskeletal system in relation to occupational performance skills.
+Included are evaluation procedures for muscle strength, range of motion, biomechanical analysis, and hand function.
+2 Lec/2 Lab.